 New property must not be located within a 100-year flood plain.

 Substantial rehabilitation loans require adherence to Davis-Bacon labor standards.

 HUD multifamily loans include specific benefits for affordable properties.
-These include increased LTV allowances, reduced DSCR requirements, and lower mortgage insurance premium (MIP) requirements.
+These include increased LTV allowances, reduced DSCR requirements, and lower mortgage insurance premiums, or MIPs.

 HUD multifamily loans such as the HUD 221(d)(4) and HUD 223(f) are also a great fit when combined with the Low-Income Housing Tax Credit (LIHTC) program, which offers investors a dollar-for-dollar federal tax credit in order to encourage investment in affordable properties.
 These loans also fit well with the Rental Assistance Demonstration (RAD) program, which allows properties using certain HUD legacy housing assistance programs to convert their properties to long-term Section 8 HAP (Housing Assistance Payment) contracts.

 HUD-insured loans may not be for everyone.
-They certainly are not for small balance loans (as fixed origination costs translate to higher costs when interpreted as a percentage of the loan amount).
+They certainly are not advantageous for borrowers seeking small balance loans, as fixed origination costs translate to higher costs.
 If your need for financing is time sensitive, an FHA-insured multifamily loan may also not be the best fit.
 In general, HUD-insured multifamily loans also do not fit the needs of merchant builders.